Hd-1/Healthy/README.md

 # Video
 https://youtu.be/7MkABnYWuSw

+Requirements which where delivered are checked in the MoSCoW prioritized requirements section below.

 # Healthy
 Application Project for the Android course at VIA University.
 Healthy is a Project based on well-being.